 Contrast (Minimum): The visual presentation of text and images of text has a contrast ratio of at least 4.5:1, except for the following:

-See Understanding Non-text Contrast for further information, to help ensure that content authors understand the additional requirements around non-text elements (including icons, interface elements, amongst others).
+See Understanding Non-text Contrast for further information, to help ensure that content authors understand the additional requirements around non-text elements (including icons, interface elements, among others).

 People with certain visual impairments may be unable to distinguish between certain low-contrast color pairs.
 Accessibility problems may occur for these people if either: